SAP-samples/cloud-extension-s4hana-business-process/mission/cloud-connector/README.md

 ## Introduction

-In this section you will configure the Cloud Connector for connecting the on premise backend system to the SAP Cloud Platform.
+In this section you will configure the Cloud Connector for connecting the on premise backend system to the SAP Business Technology Platform.

 **Persona:** SCP Admin